GAM-team/GAM/docs/Users-Tasks.md

         [orderby completed|due|updated]
         [countsonly|compact|formatjson]
 ```
+The API only supports dates in `duemin` and `duemax' but you must supply a null time:
+* `duemin YYYY-MM-DDT00:00:00Z` - Specify the starting due date
+* `duemax YYYY-MM-DDT00:00:00Z` - Specify one day beyond the ending due date

+For example: `duemin 2024-05-01T00:00:00Z duemax 2024-05-02T00:00:00Z` will
+display all tasks on 2024-05-01.

 By default, tasks are displayed in hierarchical order.
 * `orderby completed` - Display tasks in completed date order regardless of the hierarchy.
 * `orderby due` - Display tasks in due date order regardless of the hierarchy.